June 22, 2019

 The enzyme nicotinamide mononucleotide (NMN) plays a role in producing nicotinamide adenine dinucleotide (NAD), which is a compound involved in mitochondrial health and energy metabolism.
 Research has shown that your body loses its capacity to create NAD with age.
 When NMN is dissolved and administered in water, it takes 3 minutes for the compound to appear in the blood.
 There it is quickly converted into NAD in multiple tissues.

-Research has revealed the following list of health benefits associated with broccoli such as osteoarthritis, cancer, high blood pressure, heart disease, kidney disease, diabetes, neurodegenerative diseases and allergies.
-Water and nutrient rich veggies as well as broccoli also support healthy liver function, which in turn promotes optimal functioning of your natural detoxification systems.
-Broccoli also contains a good source of healthy fiber, which is broken down into short-chain fatty acids by your gut bacteria that has been shown to lessen your risk of inflammatory diseases.
+Research has revealed the following list of health benefits associated with broccoli such as osteoarthritis, cancer, high blood pressure, heart disease, kidney disease, diabetes, neurodegenerative diseases, and allergies.
+Water and nutrient-rich veggies, as well as broccoli, also support healthy liver function, which in turn promotes optimal functioning of your natural detoxification systems.
+Broccoli also contains a good source of healthy fiber, which is broken down into short-chain fatty acids by your gut bacteria that have been shown to lessen your risk of inflammatory diseases.

-Other compounds found in broccoli that are health promoting are glucorphanin, phenolic compounds, dilndolylmethane, vitamins and minerals.
+Other compounds found in broccoli that are health-promoting are glucoraphanin, phenolic compounds, diindolylmethane, vitamins, and minerals.